 Lionel famously hesitated to release a knuckle coupler because it didn’t want to introduce an incompatibility with its other coupler types.
 World War II halted train sales for about four years, so that gave Lionel the opportunity to make a change.
 But when they did, they released two little-known adapters to make their new trains compatible with the old.

 Believe it or not, this means you can even couple Lionel box couplers with postwar and modern-era Lionel knuckle couplers, with an adapter.
-Using a TS-100 adapter, you can couple Lionel 600 and 2600-series cars to knuckle couplers.
+Using a TT-100 adapter, you can couple Lionel 600 and 2600-series cars to knuckle couplers.
 The TS-162 adapter lets you do the same with Lionel 800 and 2800-series cars.
 This lets you mix prewar and postwar cars in a consist, or use a postwar engine to pull prewar cars without having to find a prewar tender or convert a tender to prewar trucks and couplers.
+Here are some hints for installing and using a TT-100 and TS-162.